JUST ONE LIGHT CAN MAKE A DIFFERENCE

 Having also held positions within several government agencies and the private sector, she has worked from within and outside of the regulatory, scientific, and advocacy frameworks that guide national and international conservation policy and management.

-Courtney holds a Bachelor’s degree in wildlife biology from Cornell University, and a Masters of Science degree in psychology.
+Courtney holds a Bachelors of Science degree in wildlife biology from Cornell University, and a Masters of Science degree in psychology.

 “Out beyond the ideas of wrongdoing and rightdoing, there is a field.
 I’ll meet you there.”